-In general, a syllabus should be three to six pages long and articulate all class policies and procedures.
+In general, a syllabus should articulate all class policies and procedures.
 The syllabus should be as descriptive as possible, outlining rubrics for grading, assignments, readings, assessment tools, etc. A template describing the required elements can be found on the T: drive.

-At the beginning of the semester, faculty members should save the semester syllabi for academic record purposes.
-Faculty members can copy and paste their syllabi to the T: drive in the Syllabi - Drop File.
+At the beginning of the semester, faculty members should submit semester syllabi for academic record purposes.
+Faculty members will copy and paste their syllabi to the T: drive in the Syllabi - Drop File.

-5.2 Copyright1
+5.2 COPYRIGHT1